gvwilson/sdxpy/src/debugger/index.md

 to find out what they can be.
 {: .continue}

+We are now in a better position to move forward, so we derive a new class from our refactored VM:

+[% inc file="vm_step.py" keep="derive" %]

+(Again,
+if we were writing this code under normal circumstances we would enhance the existing class, but since we want to keep several versions around for teaching, we derive and extend.)
+{: .continue}

 The old `run` method kept going until the program finished.
 The new `run` method is necessarily more complicated.
 The VM is initially in the `STEPPING` state